Last Updated on

 As with many fashion trends, beauty patches did not go without scorn, satire and even outright banning.
 The amount of patches worn by some did not go unnoticed by those who opposed the fashion, and was often commented upon in poems, plays and publications such as The Spectator.

-English clergymen were often opposed to patching (with others having been noted as wearing them!) and some in society felt this vanity, along with the painting of one’s face, was the root of all evil, leading to things like prostitution or plague.
+English clergymen were often opposed to patching – conversely, others having been noted as wearing them!
+Some in society felt this vanity, along with the painting of one’s face, was the root of all evil, leading to things like prostitution or plague.
 Patch fans no doubt simply ignored all such naysayers.

 Oliver Cromwell was a spoilsport in general and disapproved of many things – and patching didn’t go unnoticed.
-He managed to ban the practice, if only for a short time, in England in the mid-1600s, using the power of the government.
+He used the power of government to ban the practice, if only for a short time, in England in the mid-1600s.
 After the Restoration in 1660, patching resumed and flourished.

 The region of Zwickau in Germany prohibited patches by law in 1705.

-The most popular colour was black, as this emphasised the whiteness of the skin the most, but patches could also be made in other colours to match a lady’s attire or her eyes.
+The most popular colour was black, as this emphasised the whiteness of the skin the most.
+However, patches could also be made in other colours to match a lady’s attire or her eyes.

 The common materials used were taffeta, velvet and silk.
 Paper could also be used and poor people may have used mouse skin to create their patches.
 Whatever the material, mastic was used to adhere patches to the skin.

 Patches could be homemade, or purchased from pedlars, who would advertise their wears by not only wearing the patches, but by shouting out catchy rhymes.

 During the reign of Louis XIV, the placement of a patch was more than mere decoration or concealment.
 Basically, locations symbolised a mood or conveyed a message and were given names, such as “passionate” and “gallant”.
 Some of the names given to placement are listed below:

 - By the corner of the eye was known as “passionate”;